realitymod/Manual/en/the_squad_leader.md

 ## _Deployable Structures_ {#deployable-structures}

 Here is a list of the deployable structures and the requirements for building them.
-Deployable assets can be either dismantled with a shovel or alternatively destroyed with C4, IEDs, tank shells, APC shells, or any over forms of heavy ordnance.
+Deployable assets can be either dismantled with a shovel or alternatively destroyed with C4, IEDs, tank shells, APC shells, mortar shelling, or any other form of heavy ordnance.
 Deployables can also be completely destroyed by continuing to damage the base of the emplacement.
 Forward outposts and hideouts can be destroyed as well by ordnance or C4 plastic explosives and TNT.
-Squad leaders can remove unbuilt deployable emplacements with the radio in a similar way to how they were deployed, by alternatively using the right click to remove the deployable base.
-The alternate fire mode for the entrenchment tool also has the ability to dismantle unbuilt deployable emplacements.

 An important note on the requirements and limitations listed below is that all values about distance to an FOB and the maximum amount of assets per FOB are doubled on the CNC gamemode \(except for the amount of mortars\).
 Also remember that 2 large supply crates can also be replaced by 4 small supply crates or 1 large and 2 small crates.
-To learn more about logistics and crates see [the logistics chapter.](the_basics.md#logistics).
+To learn more about logistics and crates see [the logistics chapter](the_basics.md#logistics).

-**Forward Operating Base \(FOB\):** The forward operating base, also known as a forward outpost serves as a defensive spawn position for the team.
+**Forward Operating Base \(FOB\):** The forward operating base, also known as a forward outpost, serves as a defensive spawn position for the team.
 It comes online 90 seconds after being build.
-It becomes unspawnable for 30 seconds if 2 enemies are within 50m, 4 enemies within 100m or 8 enemies within 150m.
+It becomes unspawnable for 30 seconds if 1 enemy is within 10m, 2 enemies are within 50m, 4 enemies within 100m or 8 enemies within 150m.
 Requirements and limitations:

 * Must be constructed within 50m of a friendly large supply crate.
 * The team may have a total of 6 forward outposts at the same time.